-As a result VW has paid particular attention both to the usability of the van – attention that can be seen in the ergonomics of the cab and the reduced height of the cargo area sills – and to the so called 'total cost of ownership', leading to what it claims are significant real-world improvements in fuel economy as well as service intervals extended to 30,000 miles.
+As a result, VW has paid particular attention both to the usability of the van – attention that can be seen in the ergonomics of the cab and the reduced height of the cargo area sills – and to the so-called 'total cost of ownership', leading to what it claims are significant real-world improvements in fuel economy as well as service intervals extended to 30,000 miles.

 VW Crafter engines, drivetrains, bodystyles and trim levels

-With three power outputs plus manual and automatic gearbox options, three lengths, three heights and a choice of front-wheel drive, rear-wheel drive or 4Motion four-wheel drive, there are no less than 69 basic variants of the Crafter.
+With three diesel power outputs plus manual and automatic gearbox options, three lengths, three heights and a choice of front-wheel drive, rear-wheel drive or 4Motion four-wheel drive, there are no less than 69 basic variants of the Crafter.

-As of May 2018, this generation of Crafter was upgraded to a three-year / unlimited mileage warranty.
+In late April 2018, this generation of Crafter was upgraded to a three-year / unlimited mileage warranty.

 Our verdict is simple: the Crafter is exceptionally easy to drive, comfortable with arguably the best cab enivronment of any van on sale, technologically advanced, and it offers a vast load area.

 It's not the cheapest large van you can buy.
 Neither does it offer the greatest possible payload, nor the best on-paper fuel economy.
 But the impression of quality is exceedingly high, meaning you still feel like you're getting substantial value for money.

 It swallows long-distances with ease, yet is nimble enough to make urban driving a doddle.
 The Crafter was the clear choice for our 2018 and 2019 Van of the Year.

 Keep reading for our full VW Crafter review, or for Crafter dimensions and payload info see our dedicated page by clicking here or on the tab above.